metahexane/ngcf_pytorch_g61/README.md

 # ngcf_pytorch_g61
-A reproducting of the Neural Graph Collaborative Filtering algorithm in PyTorch
+A reproduction of the Neural Graph Collaborative Filtering algorithm in PyTorch.